 While we anticipate positive indirect impacts of the LHS on children and young people, these will be considered in detail as the specific policies within the LHS are developed and implemented over the next five years.

-A full copy of the CRWIA can be found as appendix 6.
+A full copy of the CRWIA can be found in Appendix 7.

 3.3 Health Inequalities Impact Assessment